 This is how a talk session looks like:

-To this day, I still miss the glory of regular split-screen chatting sessions.
-I'm looking forward to revisit this experience again in the future.
+To this day, I still miss the glory of split-screen chatting sessions.
+I'm looking forward to revisiting this experience in the future.
 And thinking about the past, it was a fun way to see who typed fast and more accurately.